wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 **Q:**&ensp;I feel the *Yogi* did not mean mere steadiness of purpose, resulting in ceaseless pursuit and application.
 He meant that with will fixed on the goal no pursuit or application are needed.
 The mere fact of willing attracts its object.

 **M:**&ensp;Whatever name you give it: will, or steady purpose, or onepointedness of the mind, you come back to earnestness, sincerity and honesty.
 When you are in dead earnest, you bend every incident, every second of your life to your purpose.
 You do not waste time and energy on other things.
 You are totally dedicated, call it will, or love, or plain honesty.
-We are complex beings, at war within and without.
+We are complex beïngs, at war within and without.
 We contradict ourselves all the time, undoing today the work of yesterday.
 No wonder we are stuck.
 A little of integrity would make a lot of difference.

 **Q:**&ensp;What is more powerful, desire or destiny?